-Patient Choice and Accommodations:
+Patient Choice and Accommodation

 Telehealth is one way you can see your provider.
 Some providers may need to see you in person.
 For example, your heart doctor may need to see you in person.
 Your provider cannot limit you to only telehealth visits.
 Trillium works with our network providers to offer telehealth services that help you get meaningful care.
 Telehealth services will be culturally appropriate.
 Ways Trillium can provide telehealth is in your preferred language, Braille, large print, audio, or any way that works better for you.
-(See pages 1 and 2 of this handbook).
+See "Language Assistance" section.

-Telehealth Privacy Practices:
+Telehealth Privacy Practices

 Trillium's telehealth provider is Teladoc Health, Inc. The law requires Teladoc Health, Inc. to keep your personal health information private.
 They protect your information the same way your provider does when you see them in person.
-Teladoc Health, Inc. must tell you about its legal duties and privacy practices
+Teladoc Health, Inc. must tell you about its legal duties and privacy practices.